-All members of a joint ownership are jointly and severally liable for the land tax assessed against the joint ownership [Section 16].
+All members of a joint ownership are jointly and severally liable for the land tax assessed against the joint ownership [Section 16 of the Land Tax Act 1936].
 This means that RevenueSA can recover any land tax outstanding against jointly owned land from any one or more of the joint owners.